xiaoxiae/videos/18-lopt/SCRIPT.md

 And since there's been enough theory, let's write some Python code that solves this problem using the `pulp` package, which is an excellent tool for formulating and solving linear programs of all shapes and sizes.

-Taking the data from the example we've seen, we'll formulate the variables, the single inequality and the objective function and finally solve the problem.
+Taking the data from the example we've seen, we'll formulate the variables, the single inequality, the objective function and finally solve the problem.

-Printing the output, the optimal value of the items in this case is $84$, if we take item $2$, $4$, $5$, and $6$.
+Printing the output, the optimal price of the items in this case is $84$, if we take items $2$, $4$, $5$, and $6$.

 So while the problem is still NP-hard, there is a significant amount of optimizations that the solver can do, which makes it run very fast on real-world data (and likely much faster compared to whatever program you and I can write).

 As another `pulp` example, this is an implementation of the farmer's problem that we saw earlier in the video.
+I have to say that solving the problem we spent the majority of the video on in 20 lines of code and a fraction of a second feels pretty satisfying.

-\note{show my website (actually) -- a recording as I'm scrolling by}
+\note{show my website, right as I say this}
-There are many more examples of problems that can be solved with both regular and integer linear programming and if you're interested, I left a link to my website showcasing the interesting ones in the description.
+There are many more examples that can be solved with both regular and integer linear programming and if you're interested, I left a link to my website showcasing the interesting ones in the description.

 \newpage